Ampere Computing Logo

 Performance Scaling with Core Counts

-The crypto throughput on Ampere Altra is linear with the core count.
-Here is the AES-GCM-128 throughput with Buffer size=1024 at different core counts:
+The crypto throughput on Ampere processor is linear with the core count.
+Here is an example of AES-GCM-128 throughput with Buffer size=1024 at different core counts on Altra Q80-30:

 Core CountThroughput(Gbps)